CodeBlood-ED/Coupon-Management-System/README.md

 * POST __/api/coupons/apply-coupon/{type}/{id}__ : Upon clicking on the `Apply Coupons` button customer will see all the applicable coupons with an `Apply` button.
 By clicking Apply, Frontend will form a POST request with type and id as path variable.
 This api is capable of calculating total_price, total_discount and final_price (_after applying discount as per coupon_).
 Finally in the response we will get to see the updated cart.

+* Introduced "expiry_in" attribute in POST __/api/coupons__ endpoint request body.
+When creating a coupon admin can add expires in days value to set expiry of a specific coupon.
+In service layer after calculating the expiry date and time, teh value will get persisted in the database.
+While applying coupons validation is set to check if coupon is expired or not.

+* Introduced "expiration_date" field of type `LocalDateTime()` to validate expiry of coupons in .
+At the time of creating coupons admin will have option to set expiration date for each coupon.

 > Note : I was only able to implement above mentioned Restful api endpoints so far and I will continue implementing and updating the endpoints in future.

 ___